lavoragine/unaGalaxiaDeLuciernagas/md/es/unaGalaxiaDeLuciernagas.md

 Ojalá que no maten a Oriol.

-Ojalá que no le maten a ÉL.
+Ojalá que no le maten a Él.

 Ojalá que no maten a Álvaro.